isx26067826/isx26067826.github.io/about.md

 permalink: /about/
 ---

-In this web you can find out more info about my preferences.
-[Animals](/favourite) !
+This is a web of Environmental education.In this web your find more information about endangered animals [Animals](/diferent).
-You help me about this web.
-Send me a photo of animals and the web grow up.
+If you find more interesting information about this theme , you send me a message.

-If you want information about me.
-Visit this [site](/author)
+If you want information about this movement.
+Visit this [site](/movement).